open-telemetry/opentelemetry-specification/specification/metrics/new_api.md

 #### Asynchronous Counter operations

-Asynchronous Counter is only intended for asynchronous scenario.
+Asynchronous Counter is only intended for an asynchronous scenario.
 The only operation is provided by the `callback`, which is registered during the [Asynchronous Counter creation](#asynchronous-counter-creation).